partalex/vim/README.md

-## This repository has purpose to configure vim
+## This repository has purpose to improve os configuration